mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 But to get a deeper insight into what is happening there, let's write a "wrapper" function for adding numbers.

-We will call it `add` and we will want to use it like so:
+We will call it `add` and we will use it like so:

 ```hs
 add 5 7
 ```

-And in effect we should see exactly the same answer as just a moment ago:
+As a result, we should see exactly the same answer as just a moment ago:

 ```hs
 12
 ```

-We would like to of course begin with a type signature of that function.
+We would like to, of course, begin with a type signature of that function.
 What could it potentially be?

 ```hs
 add :: ???